This page was last updated on 1/1/2015 at 7:56am

 100% of your donation is spent on the maintenance of the orchard.

 Daily Republic – Small army picks persimmons and helps feed the hungry

 Contra Costa Times – Contra Costa volunteer fruit pickers come to the rescue

 KGO-ABC News – Volunteers to pick persimmons from Vacaville property

-(need help using the carpool page?
+(help using the carpool page?
 Click here.)

-Please tell neighbors on Nextdoor
+Tell neighbors on Nextdoor

 Read Why She Waters the Persimmon Trees (including last year’s slide show)